Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • Months 24-36: Most buyers notice.
 Growth peaks.

-If you need help securing property during the early window, compare a buyers agent to see when their fees make sense.
+If you need help buying property during the early window, compare a buyers agent to see when their fees make sense.
+Also, use our property value estimator to understand current price points before you commit.

 The Chance in Market Trends: Buy during months 6-18.
 Prices have not caught up yet.
-Use moving patterns data to guide your property market forecast choices.
-Model deals in a property investment calculator before you act.
+Use moving patterns data to guide your choices.
+Test deals in a property investment calculator before you act.

 Where Migration Patterns Australia Show People Are Moving